Code-Institute-Submissions/Flask-Revuu-It/readme.md

 **PEP8 Compliance**
 Python code was checked for validity using PEP8 compliance : [PEP8 Checker](http://pep8online.com/)

-### Issues
+### Features Left to Implement
  - User can add infinte newsletter singup emails to Database if already exists in database.
  - Admin needs to be able to delete all Reviews.
- - Should have initialised python environment in a penv to minimise requirements file
+ - Should have initialised python environment in a penv to minimise requirements file.
+ - UserID in users should match created_by in reviews collection not the username for better verificiation and collection data retrieval.
+ - Category ID should match to Review Category_id  instead of category_name for better data retrieval.